ms/buildtogether.tech/introduction/index.md

 Every lesson should be written with specific learners in mind.
 These three [personas][t3-personas] are ours:

--   Tanesya is in the third year of a four-year computer science degree.
+-   Yanina is in the third year of a four-year computer science degree.
 She worked on several volunteer projects in high school and through her mosque, but the "Introduction to Software Engineering" course she's about to take will be her first semester-long team project at university.
 This guide will help her and